pglen/pyvserv/README.md

  &nbsp;  As of today, (Fri 15.Mar.2024) the 256 bit AES is considered unbreakable by available state of the art means.
 The key exchange algorithm ECC 384 bit is also considered safe.
-These algorythms are used dynamically, as a randomly picked key is used in every session.
+These algorithms are used dynamically, as a randomly picked key is used in every session.
 The session is also able to dynamically change keys mid flight, on command.

  &nbsp; The checksum verification and link verification both use SHA256 (256 bit) hashes.
 This is generated every time a transaction is created.

- &nbsp The proof of work is a modest 3 generations deep.
+ &nbsp; The proof of work is a modest 3 generations deep.
 This can be calculated with an everyday desktop in one - to - three seconds.
 Even though this looks like a small amount, it adds up if one wants to re-generate (fake) a whole chain.
-Additionally, the checksum and proof of work interact, changing one will effect the other.
-This way a link verification and the proof of work verification together create an ironclad safety level.
+Additionally, the check sum the link sum and proof of work interact, changing one will effect the other.
+This way a sum verification and link verification and the proof of work verification together create an ironclad safety solution.

 Written by Peter Glen, 2022, 2023
+Released under MIT License (MIT)

 // EOF